actuallymentor/expo-boilerplate/README.md

 ## While developing

-In `App.js` you will find the `componentDidMount` function which makes the app go upside down when enabled (in case you have the demo phone plugged and rotated).
+- `npm run refresh` to kill expo client through adb on Android
+- `npm run stage` to deploy to staging channel

 ## Environment variables

 Environment variables in `.env` file are mandatory.
-Empty strings are allowed (and disable the service)
+Empty strings are allowed (and disable the service).
+You may use a separate `.env.production`

 ```shell
 SENTRY_DSN=''